-At TWIA, our goal is to pay you, the policyholder, everything you are owed under the terms of your policy for your claim.
-There are several factors that affect how much we can pay for a claim.
+At TWIA, our goal is to pay you, the policyholder, everything you are owed under the terms of your policy when you have a claim.
+There are several factors that affect how we pay claims.
 These include the amount of insurance provided by the policy, the damaged property’s depreciation, and the policy’s deductible amount.

 Insurance to Value – Actual Cash Value vs. Replacement Cost Value

 A common insurance industry practice, Insurance to Value (ITV) is a method used to calculate the amount of insurance provided by the policy.
-Insurance to Value is expressed as a percentage.
-To have an Insurance to Value of 80% means that the amount of insurance on the property is 80% of the cost to rebuild or replace it.
+ITV is expressed as a percentage.
+To have an ITV of 80% means that the amount of insurance on the property is 80% of the cost to rebuild or replace it.

-When a property is insured through TWIA with an Insurance to Value of 80% or more, it is considered to have replacement cost coverage.
+When a property is insured through TWIA with an ITV of 80% or more, it is considered to have replacement cost coverage.
 When a property is insured to a value below 80%, it is considered to have actual cash value coverage.
-This distinction (replacement cost coverage vs. actual cash value coverage) determines whether or not the damaged property’s depreciation is factored into TWIA’s final claim payment amount.
+This distinction (replacement cost value (RCV) coverage vs. actual cash value (ACV) coverage) determines whether or not the damaged property’s depreciation is factored into TWIA’s final claim payment amount.

 How Depreciation Affects Claim Payments

-Depreciation is the reduction in the value of a property with the passage of time, due in particular to wear and tear.
-It is how much the value of an item has decreased based on its age and condition.
-Depreciation can significantly reduce the claim payment for actual cash value policies.
-Depreciation has less significant effects on the final claim payment amount for policies with replacement cost coverage.
+Depreciation is the reduction in the value of a property with the passage of time, due to wear and tear.
+Depreciation can significantly reduce the claim payment for ACV policies.
+Depreciation has less significant effects on the final claim payment amount for RCV policies.

-For claims on actual cash value policies, depreciation is deducted from what would be the replacement cost amount.
-What is left is the actual cash value claim payment.
+For claims on ACV policies, depreciation on materials is deducted from the replacement cost amount.
+What remains is the ACV claim payment.
 This will likely be less than the amount of money needed to fully repair or replace the damaged property with similar new products or material.

-How to Identify Your Coverage Type (Actual Cash Value vs. Replacement Cost Coverage)
+How to Identify Your Coverage Type (ACV vs. RCV)

 Replacement cost coverage is provided by endorsements TWIA-802 (dwelling policies) and TWIA-164 (commercial policies).
 If these endorsements are not included on your TWIA dwelling or commercial policy, your claim will be processed at actual cash value rather than replacement cost value.

-Another way is to look up your policy’s Insurance to Value percentage on the policy Declarations page.
-It is listed under “Coins %” in the Coverages table.
+Another way is to look up your policy’s ITV percentage on the policy Declarations page.
+It is listed under “Coins (coinsurance) %” in the Coverages table.
 If the percentage is 80% or more, your policy provides replacement cost coverage.
 If the percentage is lower than 80%, your policy provides actual cash value coverage.

 We encourage you to contact your agent to confirm your policy type and discuss your coverages.